-CHILDCARE AFTER PARENTS SEPARATE: What happens about childcare when parents get divorced or separate?
-How do the legal issues of separation affect child maintenance and child custody?
-This section covers the common disagreements and disputes about parentage during divorce or separation.
+PARENTAL SEPARATION: What happens about childcare when parents get divorced or separate?
+Check how the legal issues of separation affect child maintenance and child custody.

-NURSERY SCHOOL PLACE: If you have children under 5 years old and live in England or Wales you can apply for a place in a nursery school organised through your local council.
+NURSERY SCHOOL PLACE: Do you have children under 5 years old and live in England or Wales?
+If so, you can apply for a place in a nursery school organised through your local council.

 OFSTED INSPECTION REPORT: Use the online facility to find an Ofsted inspection report.
-The report allows a search by name, address, or Unique reference Number (URN) for childminders and childcare providers, children and families services, colleges and further education providers, residential holiday schemes for disabled children, and schools.
+The report allows a search by name, address, or URN for childminders and other childcare providers.

-SURE START CHILDREN'S CENTRE: You can contact your local council or use the online Family Information Directory (FID) to find a Sure Start Children's Centre near to your home and compare the services they offer.
+SURE START: You can contact the council or use the FID to find a Sure Start Children's Centre near to your home and compare the services they offer.
 The free service is open to all parents, carers and children.

-Law on Leaving a Child Alone - Even though UK law does not clearly state at what age it becomes legal to leave a child on their own, it becomes an offence if you leave a child alone where it places them at risk of harm.
-Therefore, even though it is often a tricky decision to make, parents and childminders should use good judgement on the maturity level of all children before leaving them without parental supervision - such as in a car or at home.
+NSPCC GUIDE: UK law does not 'clearly' state at what age it becomes legal to leave a child on their own.
+It becomes an offence if you leave a child alone where it places them at risk of harm.
+It is often a tricky decision to make.

 Note: Leaving a child unsupervised 'in a manner likely to cause unnecessary suffering or injury to health' may result in prosecution proceedings being taken against the parent.